-- Innovation: dynamic, large scale data sets are hard for humans to visualise, and systems and techniques for handling big data visualisations are in their infancy.
-Latest techniques include hierarchical, multi-layered approaches to data exploration, in-situ processing that adapts to user responses, and predictive displays that match visualisation style to user needs/aims (Bikakis, 2018).
+- Innovation: dynamic, large-scale data sets are hard for humans to visualise, and systems and techniques for handling big data visualisations are in their infancy.
+The latest techniques include hierarchical, multi-layered approaches to data exploration, in-situ processing that adapts to user responses, and predictive displays that match visualisation style to user needs/aims (Bikakis, 2018).
 There are real opportunities for visual communication designers to shape these developments.

 “…advances in human-computer interaction have created completely new paradigms for exploring graphical information in a dynamic way, with flexible user control.”

 Big data has disrupted visual communication practices and introduced problems such as information overload, difficulties of dealing with complex data sets, and associated risks of data quality and security.